 7.3.1 Mounted Archers: Mounted Archers (e.g., Akincis) may fire as part of (during) Movement.
-It costs +1 MP to do so if these units are in an enemy ZOC when they do (no MPs if not in a ZOC), and such fire may draw Counter-Charge type: Phasing Fire, Return Fire and Reaction Fire.
-Options are as follows:
+It costs +1 MP to do so if these units are in an enemy ZOC when they do (no MPs if not in a ZOC), and such fire may draw Counter-

-(which takes place after the mounted units have finished their movement).
-However, Akincis may leave a ZOC they have entered in the same turn, paying a +1 MP cost to do so, however this still does not allow them to move from one ZOC to another (this represents their hit-and-run ability).
+Charge (which takes place after the mounted units have finished their movement).
+However, Akincis may leave a ZOC they have entered in the same turn, paying a 1MP cost to do so.